damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 1. in the note to the team, point to the documentation created in step 1, explain the need and the ask, and who to turn to in case of questions.

+###Settings in BambooHR<a name="bamboohr-settings"></a>

+Changing a Format (Example: Date)

+1. Click on Settings
+1. Choose Account
+1. Select General Settings
+1. Change the date format to match desired output

+Adding a New Job Title

+1. Click on Settings
+1. Select Employee Field
+1. Select Job Title
+1. Add new job title to the drop down list

 ### Managing the PeopleOps onboarding tasks <a name="manage-onboarding-tasks"></a>